PaulPauls/Tensorflow-Neuroevolution/README.md

 #### Installation ####

-Installation of the system package `graphviz` is required for visualization of the genome phenotypes
+Installation of the system package `graphviz` is required for visualization of the genome phenotypes.